 Research into brain health

-Guttmann Brain Health Institute is committed to research into and the promotion of Brain Health.
+Guttmann Barcelona is committed to research into and the promotion of Brain Health.

 The repercussions of neurological disorders are a growing problem, and their incidence and prevalence mean they are now one of the main problems in public health.
 According to the World Health Organization, one in four people develops a neurological or psychiatric disorder throughout their lives.